justworkIT/justworkIT/README.md

 ---

 ## 🧑‍💻 About Me
-IT graduate focused on building **data-driven web applications**, specializing in **PHP, MySQL, and automation systems**.
+Web Developer focused on building **data-driven web applications**, using **PHP, MySQL, and APIs**.

-I develop platforms that:
+I specialize in:
-- 🔄 Automate content updates using web scraping
+- 🔄 Data scraping and aggregation using cURL and DOM parsing
-- 🗄️ Handle structured database systems efficiently
+- ⚙️ Automating workflows with cron jobs and n8n
-- ⚙️ Run scheduled backend processes (cron jobs)
+- 🗄️ Designing structured databases for scalable systems

-💡 Passionate about turning manual workflows into **automated systems**
+💡 I build systems that replace manual processes with fully automated pipelines.

 ---